Osh Bazaar in Bishkek, Kyrgyzstan

 Osh and Jalal-Abad provinces

 Stay aware of your surroundings if you travel to the provinces (‘oblasts’) of Osh and Jalal-Abad.
-While there has been no widespread violence since 2010, there are still underlying tensions.
+While there has been no widespread violence since the ethnic clashes in 2010, there are still underlying tensions between the local Kyrgyz and Uzbek populations, particularly south and west of the city of Osh.

-There is a risk of conflict over recognition of Kyrgyzstan’s border with Tajikistan.
-There are regular security incidents along the border with exchanges of gunfire.
+There is a risk of conflict over recognition of the border with Tajikistan.
+There have been security incidents along the border including with exchanges of gunfire.

 There are occasional violent incidents on Kyrgyzstan’s border with Uzbekistan.
-There is a risk of landmines in uncontrolled Uzbekistan-Kyrgyzstan border areas.
+There is also a risk of landmines in these border areas.

 Border crossings

 Check local media reports before you travel to see which border posts are open.
 Only use officially recognised border crossings.
-Borders can close at short notice, particularly the Tajikistan-Kyrgyzstan border near the Vorukh enclave.
+Border crossings can close at short notice, particularly the Tajikistan-Kyrgyzstan border near the Vorukh enclave.

 Before you travel check that: